SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 f<sub>Height|Age</sub>(h|a) = f<sub>Age, Height</sub>(a, h) / f<sub>Age</sub>(a)
 </pre>

 This formula means we take the joint probability of age and height and divide it by the marginal probability of age.
+In simpler terms, this allows us to determine the probability of a certain height given a specific age.
+For example, if we know a person is 130 cm tall, we can use this formula to find out the probability of different ages for a person of that height.
+This helps us understand the relationship between age and height more clearly.

 **Real-World Example**: If you want to know the probability of a child being 130 cm tall given that they are 10 years old, you would use the joint distribution of age and height and divide it by the marginal distribution of age.
 This gives you the conditional probability of height given age.
 <br><br>